 - Submission of Complaints: For a complaint regarding the provision of transportation services, the complaint should be initially filed at the lowest level possible for resolution.
 Complaints are forwarded to the Caltrans DRMT, Office of Business & Economic Opportunity, Equal Employment Opportunity Program, Discrimination Complaint Investigation Unit (DCIU) for jurisdiction determination, issue clarification, and investigation.
 Complaints are logged into a database and tracked by the DCIU.
 Information is also shared with the Title VI Program.
-Complaints directly with the federal funding agency.
+Complainants are notified by DCIU of their appeal process and other options for filing complaints directly with the federal funding agency.
 Any deficiencies are noted, with subrecipients having 90 days to resolve the deficiency.
 Annual follow-ups are conducted to verify compliance.
 If the complainant is not satisfied with the resolution, then the complaint should be forwarded to the FTA for investigation as described in FTA Circular 4702.1B.
 For a complaint regarding funding decisions, the complaint should be initially directed to the Subrecipient for resolution.
 If the complainant is not satisfied with the resolution, then the complaint should be forwarded to the State for investigation. - Filing Complaints of Discrimination: At the State level, complaints should be submitted in writing to the Grant Program's Branch Chief, within Caltrans DRMT.
 Complaints directed to the federal level should be submitted as described in FTA Circular 4702.1B.